Why 2017 Should Be The Year Of Park Bo-Gum

-Year 2017 started off on a positive note for Park Bo-gum.
+The year 2017 started off on a positive note for Park Bo-gum.
 According to a profiling website called Korea, the actor won the Special Korea Brand Award.

-A few days ago, Park Bo-gum’s agency Blossom Entertainment announced that the actor has been offered a role in the upcoming movie Seobok.
+A few days ago, Park Bo-gum’s agency, Blossom Entertainment announced, that the actor has been offered a role in the upcoming movie Seobok.
 However, there has been no confirmation yet as to whether the actor has accepted the role.
 It looks like 2017 has a lot to offer for the young Hallyu star.

 170107 #ParkBoGum & V of BTS went to BigBang concert today Cr. jymamy pic.twitter.com/kAUrw5kaRV